Homepage link Link to Rally Bus & Coach Services link Industry Services link Enthusiasts link Gallery link Link back to EFE page

 Keith Coaches AEC Reliance

-The archive starts with a Harrington bodied AEC Reliance, so we end with one too, 83VPP, like 1234PP, a 41 seater but is a Cavalier.
-1234PP was the Grenadier model.
+The archive starts with a Harrington bodied AEC Reliance, so we end with one too, 83VPP, like 1234PP, a 41 seater but is a Cavalier whist 1234PP was a Grenadier model.

 Page 4